jusgou/BC_Project_1/README.md

 ---
 ## OBJECTIVES

-To create a stock-allocating model that provides clients with a list of publicly-traded stocks based on their personal and risk profiles.
+- To create a stock-allocating model that provides clients with a list of publicly-traded stocks based on their personal and risk profiles.
-To allow customers to build their own portfolio of equity stocks through exploring among recommended stocks and adjusting the weightings/ratios in order to maximize potential earnings.
+- To allow customers to build their own portfolio of equity stocks through exploring among recommended stocks and adjusting the weightings/ratios in order to maximize potential earnings.
-To present stock performance forecasting of chosen stocks.
+- To present stock performance forecasting for finalized portfolios.

 ---
 ## METHODOLOGY